AuroraLHL/AuroraLHL.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my personal homepage!
-I am a third-year M.S. student in Mechanical Engineering at the [College of Engineering](https://www.coe.pku.edu.cn/), [Peking University](http://pku.edu.cn/), advised by Prof. [Zaiwen Wen](http://faculty.bicmr.pku.edu.cn/~wenzw/index.html).
-I received my B.S. degree in Robotics Engineering from Peking University in 2023.
+I am a third-year M.E. student in Mechanical Engineering at the [College of Engineering](https://www.coe.pku.edu.cn/), [Peking University](http://pku.edu.cn/), advised by Prof. [Zaiwen Wen](http://faculty.bicmr.pku.edu.cn/~wenzw/index.html).
+I received my B.E. degree in Robotics Engineering from Peking University in 2023.

 My research interests primarily lie at the intersection of Reinforcement Learning and Large Language Models: